PwC Brazil’s Access Your Potential programme is helping equip youth with skills for future employment

 Leandro Ardito,PwC Brazil Partner, Net Zero and Corporate Sustainability Leader

-Since the launch of Access Your Potential in 2021, PwC Brazil has already run two eight week programmes and is currently starting the third, which will reach an additional 200 young Brazilians.
-To deliver these programmes, PwC Brazil joined forces with an educational institution who made nano courses available to students during the programme.
+To deliver these programmes, PwC Brazil has joined forces with an educational institution which made nano courses available to students during the programme.
 Students apply through multiple channels such as social media, website, press and stakeholder networks.
-Applicants must be aged 16-26 to apply and meet a criteria of social vulnerability and total family income.
+Applicants must be aged 18-26 to apply and meet specific eligibility criteria.

-During the two months a cohort of 200 students receive:
+During the two month period, a cohort of 250 students receive:

 • 1:1 mentoring with a PwC Brazil professional